Application Pool in IIS: An Overview

 In IIS Tutorial, an Application Pool is similar to a dedicated workspace for web applications.
 Consider it a secure sandbox in which each app can run without interfering with others.
 As a result, if one app acts badly, it won't disrupt the entire server, keeping things organized, efficient, and crash-resistant in the web hosting playground.

 Application Pool in IIS

-An Internet Information Services (IIS) application pool is a set of URLs that is routed to one or more worker processes.
-Application pools responsible for to isolate one or more applications into their own process.
-For example you have two different website like website-A and website-B and want to deploy on same server, then application pool isolate your website means website-A run on one application pool and website-B run on another application pool.
+An Application Pool is a container in Internet Information Services (IIS) that groups one or more worker processes together.
+These worker processes are responsible for processing requests for the pool's web apps.
+For example you have two different website website A and website B and want to deploy on the same server, then the application pool isolate your website means website A runs on one application pool and website B runs on another application pool.